dwmkerr/hacker-laws/.github/pull_request_template.md

 - I can handle the table of contents, feel free to leave it out.
 - Check to see if other laws should link back to the law you have added.
+- Include your **Twitter Handle** if you want me to include you when tweeting this update!